top of page

 Step 3: Inspect and Repair Flashing (Time: 30 minutes observation, professional repair if needed)

 What is flashing?
-The metal trim where your roof meets vertical surfaces (chimneys, vent pipes, skylights, roof valleys).
+It’s the metal trim where your roof meets vertical surfaces (chimneys, vent pipes, skylights, roof valleys).
 Flashing is where most roofs leak because water naturally flows to these transition points.

 What to look for: